buwilliams/torbit-fe/README.md

 1. Foundation - project layout/organization (by feature) and build script (gulpfile.js)
 1. Testing Framework - Karma with Jasmine
 1. Features (Sign-on, Charts, User Management, and Site Configuration)

+Project Tracking
+---

+You can view the progress at the [TODO.md](https://github.com/buwilliams/torbit-fe/blob/master/TODO.md) page.